KenKundert/psf_utils/README.rst

         R2:total    A²/Hz  real  (12042 points)
         out         A/√Hz  real  (12042 points)

-    # display only those that match R1:*
+    # display only those that match R1:* (assumes nonomatch variable is set in shell)
     > list-psf -l R1:*
     Using pnoise.raw/pnoise.pnoise.
         R1:flicker  A²/Hz  real  (12042 points)